syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/Getting-Started.md

 ## Initialize Chart

-[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) control is allowing you to drag and drop on the designer screen from toolbox; the properties window displayed which you are changing the necessary functionalities to customize the chart in the designer.
+[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) allows users to drag the designer screen from toolbox to designer window.
+The properties window will be displayed where you change the necessary functionalities to customize the chart in designer.

 ![](Getting-Started_images/designer.gif)